-Maura Lendon, Independent Director
+H. Maura Lendon, Independent Director

-Maura Lendon is a seasoned, internationally experienced general counsel with 30 years' experience in the mining and technology industries gained after initially practicing with top Bay Street law firms.
-Ms. Lendon is Chief Legal Officer of Greenlane Renewables Inc., and is also a director of Revival Gold Inc. Ms. Lendon was previously Chief General Counsel of Primero Mining, and Chief Legal Officer of Hudbay Minerals.
+Maura Lendon is a seasoned, internationally experienced general counsel executive with 30 years' experience in the mining and technology industries gained after initially practicing law with top Bay Street law firms, followed by leadership roles in legal and operational functions.
+Ms. Lendon is Chief Operating Officer of Greenlane Renewables Inc. and is also a director of Revival Gold Inc. Ms. Lendon was previously Chief General Counsel of Primero Mining, and Chief Legal Officer of Hudbay Minerals.
+Ms. Lendon holds a Master of Business Administration from the Richard Ivey School of Business, a Master of Laws from Osgoode Hall Law School and is also a graduate of the Institute of Corporate Directors - Rotman School of Management.